Diamante-Smith/Creating-Virtual-Networks-and-Virtual-Machines-/README.md

 - Next, we will do a perpetual Ping put in Windows Powershell Ping the IP address of the Linux computer 10.0.0.5 and then -t this will make the data ping forever while Wireshark captures them as well in the background

 <br><br>
-<h3>&#9316; Block all incoming ping traffic </h3>
+<h3>&#9318; Configuring a firewall to Block all incoming ping traffic </h3>

 <img width="800" alt="14" src="https://github.com/user-attachments/assets/e567af13-3c65-4805-b9e9-e84d0804d353">

-In this step, we are going to block all incoming ping traffic and then observe what happens afterward
+- In this step, we are going to block all incoming ping traffic and then observe what happens afterward

-- Go ahead and jump straight into your Linux virtual machine, hit the networking down arrow, then hit network settings
+- Go ahead and jump straight into your Linux virtual machine in the Azure portal, hit the networking down arrow, then hit network settings
 <br><br>

 <img width="1447" alt="15" src="https://github.com/user-attachments/assets/37751a88-ec8f-435a-9b91-e42ad8b128bc"><br><br>